Main points

 Updated

-Non-communicable diseases (NCDs) are among the most significant causes of premature mortality among adults in both wealthy and poor countries.
+Non-communicable diseases are among the most significant causes of premature mortality among adults in both wealthy and poor countries.

 Targets towards 2025 and 2030

-In 2012, the World Health Organization (WHO) adopted a resolution to reduce premature mortality from NCDs by 25 per cent between 2010 and 2025.
+In 2012, the World Health Organization (WHO) adopted a resolution to reduce premature mortality from non-communicable diseases by 25 per cent between 2010 and 2025.
 This was later adjusted to a 33 per cent reduction during 2015-2030 and is included in the United Nations' goals for sustainable development.
 There are eight additional targets, see below.
 The nine targets are often described as the “NCD targets.”

-In Norway, the number of premature NCD deaths declined from 212 per 100 000 inhabitants in 2015 to 180 in 2022, corresponding to a 15 % decrease.
+In Norway, the number of premature deaths from non-communicable diseases declined from 212 per 100 000 inhabitants in 2015 to 169 in 2023, corresponding to a 20 per cent decrease.

 - Tobacco use